OZI-Project/docs/api/quick-start.rst

 A good place to start is `choosealicense.com <https://choosealicense.com/>`_.
 Once you have decided on a license you should choose a Classifier matching that license.
-By default ``ozi-new project`` will warn you if you have chosen an ambiguous classifier per PEP-639 and prompt you to disambiguate with a ``--license-expression`` argument.
+By default ``ozi-new project`` will warn you if you have chosen an ambiguous classifier per :pep:`639` and prompt you to disambiguate with a ``--license-expression`` argument.
+OZI will recommend a short list of possible SPDX Short-ID matches that you should base this argument on.
 This argument must be
+`SPDX license expression syntax <https://spdx.github.io/spdx-spec/v2.2.2/SPDX-license-expressions/>`_.
+For example the OZI project itself uses ``--license-expression="Apache-2.0 WITH LLVM-exception"``.

-`SPDX license expression syntax <https://spdx.github.io/spdx-spec/v2.2.2/SPDX-license-expressions/>`_ You should also provide a valid email.
+You should also provide a valid email.
+OZI will run some basic checks of well-formedness of the address.
 Deliverability checking is turned off by default but can be turned on with the ``--verify-email`` flag.
+Be warned that this is a direct DNS request and may fail or time-out for reasons external to OZI.

 .. card::